Blog

 9 steps to winterizing your collector vehicle

-1. Fuel stabilizer is the engine’s best friend.
+1. Fuel stabilizer, your engine’s best friend.
 As fuel sits, it degrades and coats the inside of the tank and engine parts.
 Stabilizer in the tank prevents that.
 Run the engine a little to get the treatment into the carburetor or injectors.

 2. Top off the fuel.
 This prevents condensation build-up in the tank.

-3. Top off the oil.
+3. And the oil.
 Make sure the oil level is full.
-Once spring comes around, you will want to start the car, warm the engine up to operating temperature to burn out the moisture, and then change the oil so you are ready for show season.
+Once spring comes around, youll want to start the car, warm the engine up to operating temperature to burn out the moisture, and then change the oil so youre ready for show season.

-4. Test and top off anti-freeze.
+4. Test your anti-freeze.
 Testing the antifreeze is extremely important to preventing freeze damage to the inside of the engine block.
 Antifreeze testers are available at most auto parts stores.

-5. Clean the car before storage.
-Cleaning and waxing the exterior before putting a breathable car cover on, will help maintain the quality of the paint, and prevent moisture, that can cause corrosion and mildew.
+5. Clean before covering.
+Clean and wax the exterior before putting on a breathable car cover.
+This will help maintain paint quality and prevent moisture that can cause corrosion and mildew.

-6. Tires.
-Inflate tires properly, and treat them with a good tire gel, both inside and outside walls.
-You can also put the car on jack stands to get the weight off of the tires.
-This will help prevent flat spots.
+6. Treat your tires.
+Inflate tires properly and treat them with a good tire gel, both inside and outside walls.
+If you can, put the car on jack stands to get the weight off the tires and help prevent flat spots.

-7. Reduce moisture.
+7. Drier is better.
 The interior and exterior of the car need to be protected from moisture.
 A damp garage will corrode all bare metals, damage paint, and cause mildew and mold in the interior.
 A small fan or a shop light with a candescent light bulb under the car will help eliminate moisture.
 For the interior, DampRid or some sort of moisture absorbing material will keep things clean and dry.

-8. Battery.
+8. Stay charged.
 Use a battery tender that monitors the battery and charges it when needed.

-9. Insurance.
-Last but not least, check your car’s insurance policy or talk with your insurance agent.
-Even if you’re storing your ride indoors, it’s still at risk of theft, vandalism, or physical damage.
+9. Doublecheck coverage.
+Last but not least, check your car’s insurance policy or talk with your agent.
+Even if you’re storing your ride indoors, it’s still at risk of theft, vandalism, or damage.

 For informational purposes only and may not be applicable to all situations.